ibm-cloud-docs/vpc/fl-iam.md

 Only one operator role is needed, as determined by the scope of your flow log collector.
 {: important}

-In addition, you also require the following actions and operations that are not specific to IBM Cloud Flow Logs.
+In addition, you also require the following actions and operations that are not specific to {{site.data.keyword.cloud_notm}} Flow Logs.

 | Additional role                | Description of actions    |
 | ---------------------------- | --------------------------- |